 One of the first things I learned when I started my blog was that new readers won’t find my blog without social media.
 Sure, a reader base can build naturally, but what about reaching new readers and seeing the power of your words being shared?
 If using social media is a bit intimidating to you, don’t let it be.

 Prior to teaching myself how to start a blog, I only had a personal Facebook account so I could stay in touch with friends from college.
 Now that I have a blog I am on numerous other social media networks.
 There are dozens to choose from, so make sure you pick wisely and choose ones that are easy to use for you.
 That said, the first stop you should make in teaching yourself how to start a blog is Twitter.
 It is very easy to use and is a great social medium.

 Keep in mind that you want to make it easy on your readers so try and pick a Twitter handle that is the name of your blog or very close.
-Beyond Twitter, my next suggestions for social media would be Google + as well as a Facebook page.
+Beyond Twitter, my next suggestions for social media would be a Facebook page.

 This may seem like a lot of social media platforms to manage and you’re right.
 Thankfully there are a number of services that allow you to manage all of your social media platforms in one location.
 I personally use Hootsuite as they offer an easy to use interface, not to mention that you can do a lot with their free platform.